joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 1. Log in to the **Azure Portal** and navigate to the [**Public IP Addresses **](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Network%2FPublicIpAddresses "Azure Portal - Public IP Addresses")blade
 2. Look in the ‘**Associated to**’ column and if not required click on the **Public IP**
 3. Click **Delete**

+#### Review Azure Storage Accounts

+An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
+Data in your Azure storage account is durable and highly available, secure, and massively scalable.

+General-purpose storage accounts may be configured for either of the following performance tiers:

+* A standard performance tier for storing blobs, files, tables, queues, and Azure virtual machine disks.
+* A premium performance tier for storing unmanaged virtual machine disks.
+If a Storage account is Premium but only needs to be Standard _(or LRS instead of ZRS)_, this can save some money.

+Note: In some cases, the Product Owner may need to be consulted before any changes are made, as some of the resources may be inflight projects or required.

+1. Log in to the Azure Portal and navigate to the Storage Account blade
+2. Click on Manage View, Edit Columns, and add in: SKU
+3. Review the Premium Storage Accounts and determine if any accounts need to be downsized to Standard
+4. To change, click on the Storage Account
+5. Click on Configuration and change from Premium to Standard

+You can also look at the Replication, does that Storage Account need to be Geo-Redundant if the rest of the application that uses it isn’t?